 Thinking back, I wonder why I had a confidence problem in the first place.
-At 20 I was the youngest woman ever who became Sunday School Secretary at the AFM Parow congregation, which today is known as AFM CORPUS CHRISTI Panorama.
+At the age of 20, I was the youngest woman ever who became Sunday School Secretary at the AFM Parow congregation, which today is known as AFM CORPUS CHRISTI Panorama.
 I served on our congregation’s women’s organization, and later became secretary of this organization as well.

 I’ve always been aware of the fact that I had a severe hearing problem and had a very different way of pronouncing words.
 Today I see that because of my hearing problem, I have a very unique voice!
 People in the north of South Africa think I come from the countryside while people from Cape Town think I’m from overseas.
 When I go to Holland, I am able to use Afrikaans so that both they and I understand each other.
 My husband instead lets me do the talking when we’re there.

 According to the Bible, Leah could not see very well.
-Maybe she was short-sighted, shy and had a low self- esteem just like me and she felt inferior, unattractive the ugly duckling – the’ ODD ONE OUT’ while her sister was the attractive one.
-Leah did everything to win her husband’s favor.
+Maybe she was short-sighted, shy and had a low self- esteem just like myself and she felt inferior, unattractive the ugly duckling – the’ ODD ONE OUT’ while her sister was the attractive one.
+Leah did everything to try and win her husband’s favor.

-In Genesis 29:32 we read that she named her first son Reuben, which means the Lord has genuinely seen my grief.
-Further on, we learned that she called her last child Judah, which means Praise the Lord and the Lord Jesus was born out of the tribe of Judah.
-This ugly duckling had a significant purpose in life, and that was to start the tribe of Judah, the tribe out of which the Lord Jesus in his humanity was born.
+In Genesis 29 : 32 we read that she named her first son Reuben, which means the Lord has genuinely seen my grief.
+Further on, we learned that she called her last child Judah, which means Praise the Lord.
+Jesus Christ, our lord and savior, was eventually born out of this tribe.
+This ugly duckling had a significant purpose in life, and that was to start the tribe of Judah.

-I am sure that each one of us has a story to tell, each one has different facts though, and each one of us has met someone whom we have admired for what they achieved in their lives, and each one has met someone who is more attractive than he or she is.
-I have seen the most beautiful women with’s hair that always combed so perfectly and no skew teeth, and then I look at myself in the mirror and see all my faults.
-For years I’ve searched for a hairdresser who could make my hair, which is very fine, look like something to no avail.
-But then I met Daniella, she taught me to style my own hair with the help of rollers so that I can have the perfect hairstyle when I wanted it.
+I am sure that each one of us has a story to tell.
+Each one has different facts though, and each has met someone whom we have admired for what they achieved in their lives.
+Each one has met someone who is more attractive than he or she.
+I have seen the most beautiful women with the most perfect appearances.
+Hair, nails, skin and no skew teeth.
+Then I look at myself in the mirror and see all the faults i have.
+For years I’ve searched for a hairdresser who could make my hair look like something out of a magazine but to no avail.
+Then I met Daniella, she taught me to style my own hair with the help of rollers so that I can have the perfect hairstyle when I wanted it.

 It makes me think of two pieces of pottery.
 The one looks perfect, and when I put a candle inside, I do not see any flaws.
 The other pot is full of cracks.
 Cracks of sexual abuse, abortion, and even an unsuccessful marriage, but when the Lord is placed in the situation, a lovely ray of light, a glimmer of hope shines through the very cracks that make that pot imperfect.
-Identify these cracks in your own life today and let the Light of the Lord Jesus Christ shine through these cracks and only through the enablement of Christ can we be made secure.
+Identify these cracks in your own life today.
+Allow the Light of the Lord Jesus Christ to shine through them.
+It is only through Christ that we are able to be truly made whole.

 My favorite verse in the Bible is Philippians 4 v 13: “I CAN DO ALL THINGS THROUGH CHRIST WHO STRENGTHENS ME.”
-The moment when I discovered that it is ok to be the odd one out and to be the one who talks differently from others and have some skew teeth too, the Lord can enable me and use me just as I am.
+The moment I discovered it’s okay to be the odd one out, to be the one who talks differently from others and have skew teeth, the Lord could enable me and use me just as I am.
 That is when the lights went on in my life.

 In many ways, I am different from other women.
 Even my own daughter says so.
-I think out of the box, make my own clothes and am not scared to get in behind the wheel of a truck and tow a trailer or a caravan or a boat quite easily.
+I think out of the box, make my own clothes and am not scared to get in behind the wheel of a truck, tow a trailer, a caravan or a boat quite easily.
 Yes, I am different, but the Lord knew that I would need guts and a positive attitude in the ministry that He has given me.

 Satan uses the weaknesses in our lives to keep us from the beautiful plan that the Lord has in store for us.
 Early on in my life, I realized that God had a brilliant future for me, but that He couldn’t use me as I was at that stage.